List of 40 Famous Forests in India to visit

 Best Time to Visit Periyar National Park

-October to March is the ideal time to visit Periyar.
+October to March are the ideal time to visit Periyar.
 It’s right after the monsoon, so there is no occasional rainfall, and the temperature is also low.

 Things To Do In Periyar Tiger Reserve